Frs2304/Web3/README.md

-# Building an Ethereum Transaction App with React and Solidity
+# Building an Ethereum Transaction App with React and Solidity.

 Read the full tutorial here: [**>> Building an Ethereum Transaction App with React and Solidity**](https://daltonic.github.io)